RediSearch/RediSearch/docs/Configuring.md

 ## FORK_GC_CLEAN_THRESHOLD

 The fork gc will only start to clean when the number of not cleaned document will acceded this threshold.
+The default is zero for behavior backword compatability but its highly recomended to change it to some higher number.

 ### Default

-"10000"
+"0"

 ### Example